Blackburn (UK Parliament constituency): 2005 general election

 Blackburn's then MP, Straw, was primarily challenged in the 2005 general election by the Conservative Party, but the former British ambassador to Uzbekistan, Craig Murray, also stood for election in the seat as an Independent.
 Murray said: "I've been approached by several people in the Asian community who are under huge pressure from Labour activists [talking up the BNP's chances] to apply for a postal vote rather than a ballot vote and then hand their postal vote over to the Labour party."
 Over 50% more people used postal votes in the 2005 general election in Blackburn than in 2001.
 The BNP had not stood in the previous two elections, but this time had a candidate, who polled 5.4% of the vote, and beat Murray to come fourth.
 Both were outperformed by the Liberal Democrats in third place, and the Conservatives, who remained second.
-Straw held on comfortably, albeit with a reduced majority; his winning share of 42% is the smallest since the seat became a single-member constituency.
+Straw held on comfortably, albeit with a reduced majority; his winning vote share of 42% was the smallest since the seat became a single-member constituency until the 2024 result.

 2015 general election

-In August 2011, Straw announced he had no plans to retire, despite hitting 65 earlier that month.

-On 25 October 2013, Straw announced that he would stand down as Blackburn's MP at the next election.
+In August 2011, Jack Straw claimed that he had no plans to retire, despite turning 65 earlier that month.
+Two years later, on 25 October 2013, Straw announced that he would stand down as Blackburn's MP at the next election.
 In March 2014, Kate Hollern was selected, via an all women shortlist, as the candidate for Labour for the 2015 general election, and held the seat.